International Baccalaureate Board

 - The IB curriculum trains students in various aspects such as self-confidence, research skills, organizational skills, and self-learning.

-- IB curriculum gives exposure to quality curriculum, research abilities, an international outlook and social service which prove beneficial to aspirants who aspire to apply to Universities abroad.
+- IB curriculum gives exposure to quality curriculum, research abilities, and international outlook, and social service which prove beneficial to aspirants who aspire to apply to Universities abroad.

-- An IB programme may cost anywhere between 2 to 13 lakh a year, making it too expensive for many middle-class families.
+- An IB program may cost anywhere between 2 to 13 lakh a year, making it too expensive for many middle-class families.

-- The IB programme has an international standing and involves high academic severity and intensity that academically average students may not be able to muddle through.
+- The IB program has an international standing and involves high academic severity and intensity that academically average students may not be able to muddle through.

 - The IB board allows flexibility in choosing subjects making it very vital for students to make up their minds about the career they want to choose in the future and pick subjects wisely.